The information in this article applies to:

 When creating a hip roof, be sure not to draw across the entire length of the wall, as you will need space on either end for adjacent roof planes.

-- Click inside the room to set ridge edge of the roof plane, and complete your first roof plane.
+- Click inside the room to set the ridge edge of the roof plane, and complete your first roof plane.

 To create a gable roof using manual roof planes